HHSIDEAlab/mlvs/README.md

     < Content-Type: application/json
     ...
     {
-        "first_name": "Foo",
+        "first_name": "River",
-        "last_name": "Bar",
+        "last_name": "Song",
         "state": "WV",
         "license_type": "MD",
         "number": "2342345345",
         "npi": "1223353456",
         "status": "ACTIVE",
+        "issued_by": "California State Medical Board",
+        "date_issued": "2010-12-30",
+        "date_expires": "2015-12-30",
-        "created_at": "2013-12-30",
+        "date_created": "2013-12-30",
-        "updated_at": "2013-12-30"
-    * Closing connection #0
+        "date_updated": "2014-01-30"
     }

 Here is a negative example where the resource does not exist.
 We will use the "-I" flag to just read the response head.

     curl -I https://somelicenseauthority.example.com/license/CA/999999999

 This response means there is no medical license issued in CA with the number 999999999.
 The body of the response is unimportant, since there is no record.

     HTTP/1.0 404 NOT FOUND
     ...